ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 }
 ```

-## Transfer Proposal Reject Message
+## Reject Message

 {: #satp-stage1-init-reject}

 The purpose of this message is for the server to indicate explicit
-rejection of the Transfer Initialization Claim
+rejection of the the previous message receuved from the client.
-in the transfer proposal message.
+This message can be sent at any time in the session.
+The server MUST include an error code in this message.
 A reject message is taken to mean an immediate termination of the session.

 The message must be signed by the server.

-The message is sent from the server to the Transfer Proposal Endpoint at the client.

 The parameters of this message consist of the following:

 - version REQUIRED: SAT protocol Version (major, minor).

-- messageType REQUIRED: urn:ietf:satp:msgtype:proposal-reject-msg.
+- messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg

 - sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen by the
   client to identify the current session.